MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/README.md

 ## 🎨 Inspiration & Tech Stack

-This website draws inspiration from [Rutar's](https://rutar.org/) and is built using [Apollo theme for Zola](https://www.getzola.org/themes/apollo/), crafted by [not-matthias](https://github.com/not-matthias).
+This website draws inspiration from [Rutar's](https://rutar.org/) and is built largely using [Apollo theme for Zola](https://www.getzola.org/themes/apollo/), crafted by [not-matthias](https://github.com/not-matthias), with some custom changes I made.

 ## 🧭 Explore the Site